 We don't look at your specific hosting provider.
 We integrate each report with live grid data so we can see where in the world your resources come from and what the energy production is like.

 Giving a clearer idea of how green web hosting is.

 Yes you can.
 On our Agency tier you can add as many pages to a site check as you would like.
-We haven't automated this as some sites have millions of pages, so you can add the most popular pages first.

 By adding 10 pages we think you can get a good idea what of your entire website carbon emissions.

 If you would like us to calculate this for all of your site, please send us an email and we can help.